-2G: Cross Country Ski Trails (medium-high priority)
+2F: Develop Cross Country Ski Trails (medium-high)

-To attract additional recreational opportunities, the park may improve options for winter recreation to encourage healthy, active living, and better serve the regional public that want year round access to parks.
+To attract additional recreational opportunities, the City should improve options for winter recreation in the parks to encourage healthy, active living, and better serve the regional public.
 Manage a portion of the natural surface trails in Hidden Falls - Crosby Farm Regional Park for classic style cross country skiing.
 This will require an assessment of the trails to identify appropriate trails for this use.
 Required regular grooming can be accomplished with City equipment and staff.
-Ski trails should be adequate in length (preferably 10 kilometers or more), and avoid boardwalks, sharp turns and dips shorter than ski length, and avoid obstacles that could be covered in snow, etc. There may be a need to designate trails for only skiing to maintain groomed tracks.
+Ski trails should be adequate in length (preferably 10 kilometers or more), and avoid boardwalks,, sharp turns and dips shorter than ski length, and avoid obstacles that could be covered in snow, etc. There may be a need to designate trails for only skiing to maintain groomed tracks.
 Provide adequate alternative hiking/snowshoeing trails and clearly sign the allowed uses.
 Trail segments may need to be constructed to provide desired loops, but can be used for hiking or biking during other seasons.
+See also recommendation 2E.
+Estimated Cost: \$45,000

-2H: Public Transit Access Improvements (low-medium priority)
+2G: Improve Public Transit Access (low)

 Currently no public transportation directly accesses the park.
 Public buses are the only public transportation type in the vicinity of the park.
 There is a bus stop across Shepherd Road from the West Crosby Farm Park entrance at Gannon St. Bus stops near the other park entrances are between 3 and 5 blocks away.
 Metro Transit's interactive map does show the park entrances.
-Transit access can be improved by working with Metro Transit, the National Park Service's Alternative Transportation program, and adjacent neighborhoods to consider adding closer stops to park entrances, and to promote the availability and encourage the use of public transportation to the Park.
+Transit access can be improved by working with Metro Transit, the National Park Service's Alternative Transportation program, and adjacent neighborhoods to consider adding closer stops to park entrances, a trolley or park circulator.
+These efforts will promote the availability and encourage the use of public transportation to the Park.
 Estimated Costs: n/a

-21: Bicycle Parking and Bike Share Programs (not ranked)
+2H: Bicycle Parking and Bike Share Programs (high)

-Bicycle racks and a bicycle sharing station exists in the pavilion parking lot at the Hidden Falls Park South Entrance area.
+Bicycle racks and a bicycle sharing station exists in the pavilion parking lot at the Hidden Falls Park North Entrance area.
 The bicycle racks are an outdated type that is not recommended for modern bicycles and locks.
-Bike sharing companies are on contract for three year segments with the City of Saint Paul (Lime is the contract holder through 2020 for dock-less bike share).
+Bike sharing companies are on contract for three year segments with the City of Saint Paul.
 No bicycle racks or bike sharing stations exist in other parts of the park.
 To reduce the demand for vehicle parking spaces and encourage active lifestyles, replace the outdated bicycle racks with modern ones.
-Add bicycle parking at all parking lots.
+Add bicycle racks at all parking lots.
 Work with the current bike share management entity to encourage the promotion of using bikes to ride to the park.